Housing for Women is a registered charity, a company limited by guarantee and a registered housing provider.

 Registered Charity no: 211351

 Housing for Women is a not-for-profit organisation: any surpluses it makes are ploughed back into our work.
 It is run by a Board of Directors who receive no money for their services.
 The day to day management of the Association is carried out by a team of around 50 paid staff, supported by volunteers.

 - Governance and staffing

-The Association currently has a Board of nine Directors, covering a broad range of skills and expertise.
+The Association currently has a Board of eleven Directors, covering a broad range of skills and expertise.
 The Board has undertaken an extensive governance review, which includes individual Board member and Chair appraisal and review of its collective performance.
 There are two Committees: Remuneration and Audit.
 There are also two standing Working Groups, covering Supported Housing and Diversity and Equalities.
 The latter comprises Board members, tenants and staff and monitors the Association’s activities to ensure compliance and best practice in equal opportunities.

 - Services to residents